Thomas Scales, 7th Baron Scales: Military commander

 In 1422, Scales crossed the Channel to Normandy, and served as a lieutenant of John, Duke of Bedford.
 By 1423, Scales was captain of Verneuil.
 From 1424 to 1425, he fought alongside John Fastolf to recapture the fortress at Maine.
 He was captured at the Battle of Patay in 1429 and later ransomed.
+In 1434, he commanded an assault against the French-held Mont-Saint-Michel in Normandy, which ended in failure and led Scales to abandon his cannons behind him (since then displayed inside the city).

 According to a recruitment roll now at the National Army Museum, he commanded a corps of 728 archers (some with fire-tipped arrows) and about 50 infantry at the siege of Saint-Denis.
 In 1439, to cut off Mont-Saint-Michel, at the end of the French bridge in English-held territory, he founded the citadel of Granville.
 In 1442 Granville was taken by surprise by the French defenders of the Mont.
 In the Wars of the Roses Scales fought for Lancaster, and as such appears in Shakespeare's Henry VI, Part 2.
 On 20 July 1460 Scales was murdered, having, as commander of the Tower of London, turned its weapons against the city which was supporting the Yorkist Earl of Salisbury in besieging the Tower.